codacy/codacy-eslint-legacy/docs/description/comma-dangle.md

+---
-# comma-dangle
+title: comma-dangle

-Requires or disallows trailing commas.
+rule_type: layout
+---

 Trailing commas in object literals are valid according to the ECMAScript 5 (and ECMAScript 3!) spec.
 However, IE8 (when not in IE8 document mode) and below will throw an error when it encounters trailing commas in JavaScript.